 - Vas deferens obstruction

 - Absent vas deferens

 - Retrograde ejaculation

 Physical examination: The male infertility specialist examines the patient thoroughly.
 A detailed history regarding exposure to drugs, family history of any genetic disorder, history of radiation exposure is taken.
 The presence of varicocele can be checked.

 Sperm analysis: the patient is instructed to obtain a sperm specimen by the process of masturbation.
 The sample is checked for the presence of sperms.
-Their count, their shape and size and motility is checked.
+Their count, shape and size, and motility are checked.
 The problem in any of the factors may result in infertility.

 Blood tests: various blood tests are conducted to check for the levels of sex hormones in the body which are essential for the growth of sperms.

 Sonography: sonography of the scrotum is conducted.
 It is useful in diagnosing the presence of abnormal growth of the testis or any obstruction in the path of the sperms.